Simamkele88/IFM3_GP/warehouse_des.md

 **Extensions:**
 - **a.
 User cancels deletion:**
-   - System aborts the deletion and returns to the previous view. order details."
+   - System aborts the deletion and returns to the previous view warehouse details."
 - **5a.
 Warehouse is linked to existing inventory or records:**
    - System prevents deletion and shows message: "Warehouse cannot be deleted as it is linked to active inventory."